SeanAbstract/gatsby-starter-netlify-cms/src/pages/faq/index.md

-          Also, there are benefits to investors when exchange rates work in their favour.
+          Also, there are benefits to investors when exchange rates work in your favour.
 Currency risk, known as exchange-rate risk, arises from the change in price of one currency in relation to another.
         question: |
           Why invest in overseas listed shares?